group6tech/group6.co.nz/README.md

 `npm install`

-And the Bower modules
+And the Yarn modules

-`bower install`
+`yarn install`

 Development